Environmentally Responsible Production

 Analysis

-We aim to reduce our environmental impact by cutting and utilizing CO2 emissions.
-Our challenge is to implement initiatives not only in our own production process but also across the entire lifecycle of our products, including the raw material stage.
-To address this issue, we set the following goals for FY2023.
+We aim to reduce our environmental impact by utilizing CO2 emissions.
+Our present challenge is to improve soybean and edamame productivity for commercialization.
+To address this issue, we set the following goals for FY2024.

 Specific initiatives